 In 2014, Quentin Faucompré, Olivier Texier and Pascal Lebrain imagined a series of storefront signs.
 Gavin Pryke, Le Gentil Garçon and Grégoire Romanet then completed the collection in 2015.
 For Le Voyage 2018, new projects by Stéphane Vigny have been added to the thirty already existing signs.

 Like unexpected apparitions, contributions of several artists disturb the continuum of signs that characterize the downtown streets of Nantes.

+This illustrator is just as comfortable with a quill or brush as she is with engravings, silk-screening, and risograph printing.
 With her hand-painted wooden signs, Laubreaux brings a gallery of characters to life that dangle above the heads of pedestrians.
 Punning on the names of nearby shops, these characters seem like they could just as well be telling other stories…

 LE GENTIL GARÇON

 Le Gentil Garçon has come to visit us from Lyon.
 He has walked through the streets of Nantes and had a good laugh.
 The boy who likes “to rack his brain in order to untick the boxes of his mind” presents a series of haikus.
 Like one of Queneau’s “exercises in style” they require both great rigor and relaxation.
 Shop signs are either revisited according to the store’s purpose, design and (supposed) state of mind, or tell a story by playing with the immediate surroundings.
 Le Gentil Garçon mixes poetry, surrealism, and slapstick, with just enough pop references to make your stroll a delightful one!

 Designer passionated by the representation of "small social world," Gavin Pryke présents, a series of controllers.
 Wink of a British artist in Nantes, birthplace of the ingenious mechanical toys that were to inspire the engines of the industrial revolution!